josedallavia/A-Machine-Learning-Approach-for-Optimization-of-Hospital-Bed-Utilization/README.md

 * [thesis_lib](https://github.com/josedallavia/A-Machine-Learning-Approach-for-Prediction-of-Hospital-Bed-Availability/tree/master/thesis_lib)

-This module contains functions and classes that were exclusively created to work with this project.
+This library contains functions and classes that were exclusively created to work with this project.
+So far it consists of three modules: visualize, data_processing and hospital_classes.

 * [Exploration](https://github.com/josedallavia/A-Machine-Learning-Approach-for-Prediction-of-Hospital-Bed-Availability/blob/master/Exploratory.ipynb)